ChilledChild/awake-template/content/posts/btlo-lab-total-recall.md

 ---
-title: BTLO Lab - Total Recall
+title: BTLO Pro Lab - Total Recall
 subtitle: Remember the What and How
 category:
   - Digital Forensics